 Short-term effects (while using or right after using)

-Marijuana overstimulates parts of the brain that contain the highest number of specific brain cell receptors that ordinarily react to natural THC-like chemicals.
+Cannabis overstimulates parts of the brain that contain the highest number of specific brain cell receptors that ordinarily react to natural THC-like chemicals.
 This produces the sensation of being “high.”
 Other effects include:

 • altered senses (for example, seeing brighter colors)